Etherna/bee-turbo/README.md

 ## Overview

-Middleware to optimize Bee's performance
+Reverse proxy to optimize Bee's performance

 ## Issue reports
 If you've discovered a bug, or have an idea for a new feature, please report it to our issue manager based on Jira https://etherna.atlassian.net/projects/BEET.